gvasquez11/gvasquez11/README.md

 - 🔭 I’m currently working on **"I.G.
 CPR and More" which provides professional medical training at your home or business.
 Check it out at: https://igcprandmore.org/**

-- 🌱 I’m currently learning **The React Framework to better my Front-End skills**
+- 🌱 I’m currently learning **The React Framework to better my Front-End skills.**

 - 👨‍💻 All of my projects are available here on Github but you can also check out my page at [https://www.gregory-vasquez.com/](https://www.gregory-vasquez.com/)